|

 Photograph Collection, 1975

-2 b/w copy prints
+2 B/W copy prints

 SWCPC 302 E1

-Collection contains outdoor images of Robert Weddle, Texas writer,
+Collection contains outdoor images of Robert Weddle, Texas writer, journalist,

-at Las Islas crossing near Guerrero, Mexico.
+Las Islas crossing near Guerrero, Mexico.

-Robert S. Weddle graduated from Texas Tech University in 1947 with a degree in journalism.
+Robert S. Weddle graduated from Texas Tech University in 1947 with a degree in

-He worked for the United Press in Dallas, Texas, and in 1956 moved to Menard where he
+journalism.
+He worked for the United Press in Dallas, Texas, and in 1956 moved

-owned and published the Menard News.
-He wrote three books on the Spanish period in Texas,
+to Menard where he owned and published the Menard News.
+He wrote three books on

-including an account of the Spanish search for the French explorer, La Salle.
+the Spanish period in Texas, including an account of the Spanish search for the

 Wesendonk, Sylva

-Photograph collection, 1912-1920s
+Photograph Collection, 1912-1920s

 2 copy prints, 1 postcard

-This collection consists of photographs of the moving of the "White
+This collection consists of photographs of the moving of the "White School

-School Building" from the north side of Lubbock to the southwest corner of Lubbock
+Building" from the north side of Lubbock to the southwest corner of Lubbock

-(1912) and the male and female basketball teams from Lubbock High School (ca. 1920).
+(1912) and the male and female basketball teams from Lubbock High School (ca.

-Sylva Wesendonk attended Texas Technological College in 1925, the college's first year of
+Sylva Wesendonk attended Texas Technological College in 1925, the college's

-operation.
-Her father, Andy Wilson, was a real estate agent and pioneer civic leader in
+first year of operation.
+Her father, Andy Wilson, was a real estate agent and

-Lubbock, Texas.
-During the 1920s, he founded the Buffalo Lakes Association which built a
+pioneer civic leader in Lubbock, Texas.
+During the 1920s, he founded the Buffalo

-small dam across the Yellow House Canyon.
+Lakes Association which built a small dam across the Yellow House Canyon.

 West, Nan Overton